 RocketSim is a developer tool that gives your iOS Simulator extra functionalities to increase day-to-day development productivity.
 Floating windows become visible next to your active Simulator to provide additional functionalities while not being too intrusive.
-Some of the significant features include recordings with touches and bezels, performing actions on recent builds, and several design comparison features.
+Some significant features include recordings with touches, audio, and bezels, performing quick actions on recent builds, and several design comparison features.

 You can see this article as a detailed changelog of significant versions of RocketSim, meaning that you’ll also see old design implementations.
 The first paragraphs you read will represent the latest version available.

 I’m guiding you through each feature, and I’ll share background stories and details where possible.
 If you can’t wait to get started: you can get RocketSim for free from the Mac App Store or explore all features on rocketsim.app.

 RocketSim 12.0 was released on October 2nd and introduced a brand new User Defaults Editor.
 This is also the first release that came with detailed documentation to help you get started.

 An often requested feature has been documentation around RocketSim’s many features.
 Since there are so many different ways of using the app, documentation can make a difference in getting the most out of the app.